Parametric inference for the discretely observed multivariate Hawkes process using particle Markov Chain Monte Carlo

 Avenues for improving the computational efficiency of our method remain open.
 Fine tuning the choice of input parameters to the PMMH algorithm according to the advice in the literature \citep{doucetEfficientImplementationMarkov2015, sherlockEfficiencyPseudomarginalRandom2015} may yield improvements.
-Recent works have proposed variants of the PMMH algorithm that improve performance in certain contexts, such as \cite{deligiannidisCorrelatedPseudomarginalMethod2018}, who correlate the SMC estimates in subsequent iterations of the MCMC chain to reduce computational time, or \cite{middletonUnbiasedMarkovChain2020}, who utilise coupled Markov chains run in parallel to eliminate burn-in bias.
+Recent works have proposed variants of the PMMH algorithm that improve performance in certain contexts, such as \cite{deligiannidisCorrelatedPseudomarginalMethod2018}, which correlate the SMC estimates in subsequent iterations of the MCMC chain to reduce computational time, or \cite{middletonUnbiasedMarkovChain2020}, which utilises coupled Markov chains run in parallel to eliminate burn-in bias.
 Whether such techniques are beneficial for estimating the discretely observed Hawkes process remains to be seen.